 It enables us to define the current processes, identifying problem areas such as bottlenecks.
-This knowledge provides a starting point for understanding the requirements.
+This knowledge provides a starting point for understanding requirements.

-Process mapping can help the University improve consistency of service for staff and students.
+Process Mapping can help the University improve consistency of service for staff and students.
 It also helps establish clear roles and responsibilities around a process and can be used as a communication or training aid.

 Hints & Tips